aashay987/Social_Media_FastAPI/README.md

 # SocialMedia API

 This is an implementation of api for a social media application, that allows users to post, vote content.
 Users can post text as well as images.
-Relational as well as noSQL is used.
+Relational(postgress) as well as NoSQL(mongodb) is used.

 ## Installation